sogeuni/sogeuni.github.io/content/abs/advanced-topics/debugging.md

 exit 0
 ```

-Try to find out what's wrong with [[debugging#^EX75|Example 32-3]] by uncommenting the **echo "$badname"** line.
+Try to find out what's wrong with [[Example 32-3|Example 32-3]] by uncommenting the **echo "$badname"** line.
 Echo statements are useful for seeing whether what you expect is actually what you get.

 In this particular case, **rm "$badname"** will not give the desired results because $badname should not be quoted.
 Placing it in quotes ensures that **rm** has only one argument (it will match only one filename).
 A partial fix is to remove to quotes from $badname and to reset $IFS to contain only a newline, **IFS=$'\n'**.
 However, there are simpler ways of going about it.